Academic Program in French and Italian

 Italian

-Students may enroll in first- and second-year Italian.
-Courses are designed to develop the ability to use Italian as a means of oral and written communication and to increase your understanding of Italian culture.
+Our Italian courses, offered in both the Fall and Spring semesters, are designed to develop the ability to use Italian as a means of oral and written communication and to increase your understanding of Italian culture.

-We supplement class instruction by such extracurricular activities as an Italian Movie Night and La Tavola Italiana, where students discuss current events, in Italian, over lunch.
+We supplement class instruction with extracurricular activities such as an Italian Movie Night and La Tavola Italiana, where students discuss current events in Italian over lunch.